Chapter 9: Weakness

 Prowl's chassis was puffed up, as usual.
-At least that was always what it looked like to Kup as he observed the other mech on the ship's deck, the ocean slamming against the military vessel.
+At least that was always what it looked like to Kup as he observed the younger mech on the ship's deck, the ocean slamming against the military vessel's hull.
 He was a curious character, to say the least.
-Most would say he was a stoic, cold mech with no emotional attachments or programs, but Kup knew better.
-He had raised a youngling with a persona just like Prowl.
-Just like him in every way it seemed.
-The youngling in question… Now that was a mournfully old memory, but with the recent loss of Hot Rod it was bound to happen, especially around a near clone.
-Recalling it now, he remembered finding the kid in the rubble, a few vorns from being an adult much like Bluestreak.
-The youth was scavenging and bitter and angry.
+Most would say he was a stoic, cold mech with no emotional attachments, but Kup knew better.
+He had raised a youngling with a persona much like Prowl's..
+Sadly, the youngling in question was a mournfully old memory.
+Recalling it now, he remembered finding the youngling in the rubble, a few upgrades from being an adult much like Bluestreak.
+The youth was scavenging, bitter and angry.
 He would steal from any mech not wise enough to guard his back… be them Decepticon or an Autobot Officer.

 It took nearly a third of a vorn before the youngling started speaking and interacting in a proper manner with his saviors.
-He had said that he remembered his name, but when the ones who were supposed to be his creators abandoned him… they took his name with them.
-At least that was what the youth had proclaimed far too bitterly.
-Apparently, a name only has power to the ones that love and know you… And there was no one like that now.
-He had even scrapped his creators' names off of his helm.
+The young mech, when asked, said that he remembered his name, but when his caretaker's abandoned him… they took his name with them.
+At least that was what the youth had proclaimed far too bitingly.
+Apparently, names carried power and he never wanted anyone to have that power over him again.
+The youngling had gone so far to even scrape his creators' names off of his helm.

-It was a sad proclamation for a youngling and looking at Prowl, he saw the youngling for a moment; Runner as the youth had named himself.
-And Prowl was so much like Runner even though Runner was so much more angry and harsh and hurt but … he twitched his door wings so much like Prowl was doing right now.
-In fact, Prowl's entire form was held so much like Runner's.
+It was a sad proclamation for a youngling and looking at Prowl he saw the youngling for a moment.
+Runner was what the youth had named himself.
+Prowl was so much like Runner that it was haunting.
+Runner even twitched his door wings like Prowl was doing right now.
+In fact, Prowl's entire form was held so much like Runner's in was uncanny.
 Frag, Prowl even frowned like Runner.
-And if he didn't know that Prowl had been found much earlier than Runner and had been taken under the observant optic of Ion-3, Kup might have thought Runner and Prowl one in the same.
+If he didn't know that Prowl was far too old, Kup might have thought Runner and Prowl were one in the same.

-But, Runner, the poor thing, he was deactivated.
+Unfortunately, Runner, the poor thing, was already deactivated.
 Kup was sure.
-They had gotten separated in one of the mech's first battles and … his spark still hurt.
+They had gotten separated in one of the mech's first battles and … Kup's spark still hurt thinking about it.

-He was sure he would lose all his younglings in the end due to this damn war.
-It was cruel of Primus.
-It really want to take all of his younglings before even taking him.
+He was sure he would lose all of his younglings before this pit-forsaken war ended.
+It really wanted to take all of his younglings before taking him.
 How many bonds were ripped to shreds in his chassis?
-How many younglings would never snuggle with him again even once they became adults and no longer needed such attentions?
-How many would never be alive to ask him about bond-mates and sparkling carrying and fraggen everything else a caretaker was expected to do in a youngling's long life?
-His spark hurt merely at the thought.
+How many younglings would never snuggle with him again even if they were adults and no longer needed such attentions?
+How many would never be alive to ask him about bond-mates, sparkling creation and fraggen everything else a caretaker was expected to do in a youngling's long life?

 He didn't want to count how many he had lost.